 Just a silly little promo for Costa sunglasses on Father’s Day.
 “When you find the words hard to say, let a fish do the talking.”

-After designing the packaging for three of Shiner’s new beers, we were asked for some simple social videos that could promote them.
-Since they were devations from Shiner’s traditional Bock packaging, we decided to let the videos be informed by the design language on the cans.
-The simple animations set out to highlight one aspect of the style of beer at hand.
+After designing the packaging, we were asked for simple and inexpensive content to announce Shiner’s new beers.
+Since the cans were deviations from the brand’s traditional packaging, we let the videos be informed by the design language of the labels.
+The simple animations highlighted one aspect of the style of beer at hand.

 Thailand has a reputation for wacky, often slapstick humor.
 It is evident in all media from television programming to the most common form of literature read in the country- comic books.
 Their isn't much room for sarcasm or cynicism, and I grew to appreciate that immensely.